espnet/espnet/egs/vcc2020/tts1_en_de/README.md

 ## Dataset preparation

 The M-AILABS dataset contains speech from English and German speakers and will be used in this pretraining recipe.
-Please download the M-AILABS dataset in the original recipe.

 ## Execution